pyvista/pyvista/doc/source/getting-started/index.rst

 Citing PyVista
 ==============

-There is a `paper about PyVista <https://doi.org/10.21105/joss.01450>`_!
+There is a `paper about PyVista <https://doi.org/10.21105/joss.01450>`_.

-If you are using PyVista in your scientific research, please help our scientific visibility by citing our work!
+If you are using PyVista in your scientific research, please help our scientific visibility by citing our work.
 Head over to :ref:`citation_ref` to learn more about citing PyVista.

 .. _JOSS Publication: https://joss.theoj.org/papers/10.21105/joss.01450